THRGLO02MAY2025GIT-HUB/THRGLO02MAY2025GIT-REPO/README.md

 # THRGLO02MAY2025GIT-REPO !
-# Welcome to the THRGLO02MAY2025GIT-REPO repository !
+# Welcome to the THRGLO02MAY2025GIT-REPO repository !!!
+# Our repository of code base.